Cubism

 Picasso is given most of the credit as one of the main progenitors of abstract art, an eventual outcome of Cubism.

-Picasso, who continuously reinvented his style of painting, producing both representational and Cubist images, and incorporating surrealist ideas into his work.
+Picasso, who continuously reinvented his style of painting, producing both representational and Cubist images, as well as incorporating surrealist ideas into his work.
 He continued to produce art until 1971, two years before his death.

 Braque collaborated with Picasso until his enlistment in the French army during WWI.
-He was injured, temporarily losing his sight, then continued to paint in the Cubist style until the 1960s.
+He was injured, temporarily losing his sight; then, he continued to paint in the Cubist style until the 1960s.

 Cubism pointed the way, through the use of flat planes and abandoning perspective, to Abstract Expressionism.